 We lease office space for our branch offices.
-At December 31, 2010, our leases had expiration dates ranging from less than one year to nine years, with total minimum payments through 2019 of approximately \$5.5 million.
-Our corporate headquarters office in Vancouver, Washington occupies approximately 32 percent of the 63,500 square foot building we purchased during 2005.
+At December 31, 2011, our leases had expiration dates ranging from less than one year to six years, with total minimum payments through 2017 of approximately \$5.5 million.
+Our corporate headquarters office in Vancouver, Washington occupies approximately 32 percent of the 63,500 square foot building we own.